operator-framework/operator-sdk/doc/ansible/dev/apb_migration_guide.md

-# Migrating an Ansible Playbook Bundle (APB) to an Ansible-based Operator for Operator SDK
+# Migrating an Ansible Playbook Bundle (APB) to an Operator SDK Ansible-based Operator

 This guide will walk you through migrating your legacy Ansible Playbook Bundles (APB) to a more modern Kubernetes Operator architecture.
 We will cover how to prepare a new